Ann Dvorak: Career

-Later years and death
+Personal life

 Dvorak's marriage to Fenton ended in divorce in 1946.
 In 1947, she married Igor Dega, a Russian dancer who danced with her briefly in The Bachelor's Daughters.
 The marriage ended two years later.

-Dvorak retired from the screen in 1951, when she married her third and last husband, Nicholas Wade, to whom she remained married until his death in 1975.
+Dvorak retired from the screen in 1952, when she married her final husband, Nicholas Wade, to whom she remained married until his death in 1975.
 She had no children.
 In 1959, she and her husband moved to Hawaii, which she had always loved.

 Several weeks before her death, she suffered severe stomach pains.
-She was diagnosed with cancer that had metastasized beyond cure.
+She was diagnosed with terminal cancer.
 She died on December 10, 1979, aged 68, in Honolulu.
 She was cremated and her ashes scattered off Waikiki Beach.

 Legacy

 Dvorak has a star on the Hollywood Walk of Fame at 6321 Hollywood Boulevard for her contribution to motion pictures.
 It was dedicated February 8, 1960.